geoffmosher/AI-Jobs-Applier-Agent/README.md

 # AI-Jobs-Applier-Agent

-Python-based workflow that generates tailord resumes and cover letters and also pre-fills application forms to save effort and time
+Python-based workflow that generates tailored resumes and cover letters and also pre-fills application forms to save effort and time

 LLM: GPT4o